masious/min-reactive/README.md

 - it should only bring reactivity and nothing more.
 - it should be extremely transparent and simple on how it does that.
+- it should be extremely easy to fine control.
 - it should be flexible, extensible and composible.

 lets see how stuff shake out.